jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/implant-supported-restorations.md

       8 to 12)</em>.
 Crowns can be individual, can be merged into sections or be part of a single structure.
-This type of prosthesis is the most similar to natural dentition and when biting through it provides an unequaled sense of security and comfort, however, it requires a great economic investment and almost intact maxillary bone bases.</p>
+This type of prosthesis is the most similar to natural dentition and when biting through it provides an unequaled sense of security and comfort; however, it requires a great economic investment and almost intact maxillary bone bases.</p>

 '